 Thursday, August 9, 2018

-It may look like a switch, but it is actually a Ground Fault Circuit Interrupter (GFCI) device that provides shock protection for a remote appliance or receptacles, and is called “dead front GFCI”.
+It may look like a switch, but it is actually a Ground Fault Circuit Interrupter (GFCI) device that provides shock protection for a remote appliance or receptacles, and is called “dead front GFCI” or sometimes “blank face GFCI."
 We most often see used for protection of a bathroom spa tub pump and they are most often located on the wall next to the main electric panel or in the bathroom that has the spa tub.
 Because the receptacle for the pump is in a small compartment that is not easily accessed, this device provides a more convenient location to reset the GFCI if it trips.